Brooke Shields’ Bikini Body Stuns Fans, Ageless Supermodel Looks Half Her Age

-Brooke Shields featured in a bikini in the heyday of her career on the runway and in fashion magazines was — without a doubt — a thing to behold.
+Brooke Shields being featured in a bikini in the heyday of her career on the runway and in fashion magazines was, without a doubt, a thing to behold.
 However, to see Shields showing off skin in super sexy swimwear at 53 is priceless.

 People magazine published a headline this week that read, “Brooke Shields Rocks a Blue Bikini, Looks Abs-olutely Spectacular at 51″ after images of the former supermodel appeared on Instagram Friday.
 Other news outlets followed suit with their own stories about Brooke’s ageless beauty.